 R-GENE 10 (arginine hydrochloride) by Pfizer is clinical pharmacology intravenous infusion of r-gene 10 often induces a pronounced rise in the plasma level of human growth hormone (hgh) in subjects with intact pituitary function.
 First approved in 1973.

-R-GENE 10 (arginine hydrochloride) is an intravenous diagnostic agent that stimulates human growth hormone (HGH) release in patients with intact pituitary function.
-It is used clinically to assess pituitary HGH secretion capacity and has been indicated for Type 2 Diabetes management.
-L-arginine, the active component, is a naturally occurring amino acid with low toxicity.
+R-GENE 10 (arginine hydrochloride) is an intravenous diagnostic agent that stimulates human growth hormone (HGH) secretion in patients with intact pituitary function.
+It is used as a provocative test to assess pituitary HGH reserve and differentiate between normal and pituitary-deficient states.
+L-arginine works by triggering GH release from the anterior pituitary gland, with peak plasma levels typically appearing 10–30 ng/mL in normal subjects versus 0–10 ng/mL in pituitary-deficient patients.

 CLINICAL PHARMACOLOGY Intravenous infusion of R-Gene 10 often induces a pronounced rise in the plasma level of human growth hormone (HGH) in subjects with intact pituitary function.
 This rise is usually diminished or absent in patients with impairment of this function.
 Expected Plasma Levels of HGH…